As an Amazon Associate I earn from qualifying purchases, at no extra cost to you. See my disclosure policy here.

 - 3 garlic cloves minced

 - 1 14 oz can fire roasted diced tomatoes

-- 2 lbs chicken breasts and/or thighs (a mixture gives the best flavor)
+- 2 lbs chicken breast chicken tenderloins, or chicken thighs (a mixture gives the best flavor)

 - 4 cups chicken stock or broth (using hot stock or broth speeds cooking)